JarbasAl/LILACS/blog/4-LILACS-context.md

 contexts are fine descriptors, such as time and noise, but also higher-level abstractions like events, locations, names of databases, and so forth.

+A context will received the parsed data from the understanding step, and it can then manipulate that data

+Each context object returns mutated data, and optionally some bias to influence the final decision

+    def execute(self, data=None):
+        for change in self.accuracy_changes:
+            data, emotions = change.execute(data)
+            self.emotions += emotions
+        for change in self.availability_changes:
+            data, emotions = change.execute(data)
+            self.emotions += emotions
+        for change in self.influence_changes:
+            data, emotions = change.execute(data)
+            self.emotions += emotions
+        for change in self.meaning_changes:
+            data, emotions = change.execute(data)
+            self.emotions += emotions
+        return data, self.emotions

 Contexts can execute changes in the parsed data, what kind of changes ?